Hecatron/grbd.github.io/content/posts/code/gtksharp.3.example1.md

 ### Setting up the Program Class

-Next we need to alter the code that runs at startup. <br>
+Next we need to alter the code that runs at start-up. <br>

 With Visual Basic you'll need to create a Program.vb file <br>
 With C# There should already be a Program.cs file we can use instead